microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

     ///       Fwk-v1 because Fwk-v2 will satisfy the PackageDependency.
 After Fwk-v1
     ///       is removed Deployment won't remove Fwk-v2 because it's the only package
     ///       satisfying the PackageDependency.
 Thus  Fwk-v1 and Fwk-v2 (and any other
-    ///       package matching the PackageDependency) are 'loosely pinned' â€“ Deployment
+    ///       package matching the PackageDependency) are 'loosely pinned'.
+Deployment
     ///       guarantees it won't remove a package if it would make a PackageDependency
     ///       unsatisfied.
     ///